ytyulkinaxway/axway-open-docs/content/en/docs/central/connected_agent_common_reference/trace_sampling.md

 #### Report All Errors

-The `TRACEABILITY_SAMPLING_REPORTALLERRORS` variable, defaulted to `false`, may be changed to send all error transaction events to Condor.
+The `TRACEABILITY_SAMPLING_REPORTALLERRORS` variable, defaulted to `true`, may be changed to send all error transaction events to Condor.

 * A value of `true` means that all transaction events with a transaction status of *Failure* are sent to Condor and may be seen in API Observer, regardless of the sampling percentage.
 * A value of `false` means that transaction events with a transaction status of *Failure* will follow the sampling percentage and may or may not not be seen in API Observer, as the sampling is always the first x of each 100 transactions.